bennyrubanov/chessanalysis/README.md

 # Dataset

-There are 121332 games in the dataset
+There are 121332 games in the test dataset